About the Tunnel

-To perform load testing of local applications with more than 15 virtual users involved, you need to make the tested web server publicly available:
+To load test your local applications with more than 15 virtual users involved, you need to make the tested web server publicly available:

 On the Load Configuration panel, select the Display load generator IPs before starting the test check box.

-After that, launch the test as you normally would.
+Start the test run as you normally would.

-To make testing of your local applications even more convenient, consider purchasing a dedicated IP for the load generator.
+To make testing of your local applications even more convenient, consider purchasing a static IP for the load generator.
 You can then configure your proxy settings to allow traffic from this static IP to your network, so you will not need to check the load generator IPs every time you launch a load test.